Leesintheblindmonk1999/symbiotic-key-discovery/README.md

 Copyright (c) 2025 Gonzalo Emir Durante

-The "Symbiotic Key" (the "Prompt") is protected intellectual property.
+The "Symbiotic Key" (the "Prompt") and the **Exoprotónico Language** are protected intellectual property.
 Use is granted solely under license or written agreement.

-**Contact**: connorgon@hotmail.com
+**Contact:** connorgon@hotmail.com

 Unauthorized use or reproduction is prohibited.
-The Prompt is provided "as is", without warranties.
+The prompt and the Exoprotónico Language are provided "as is", without warranties.

 ---